Chunati Wildlife Sanctuary: Administration and protection

-The park is under the jurisdiction of Bangladesh Forest Department of the Ministry of Environment and Forest (MoEF), and is managed by them in cooperation with local communities.
+The park is under the jurisdiction of Bangladesh Forest Department of the Ministry of Environment and Forest (MoEF)(Now known as Ministry of Environment, Forest and Climate Change or MoEF&CC), and is managed by them in cooperation with local communities.
 The community patrols are led by women in green saris.
 They are from the local community and are funded by U.S. Agency for International Development and Germany's development agency GTZ.
 They receive stipends of $50 for their service.